 Sitting down with American College of Healthcare and Technology’s Surgical Technology professor and department head we asked a few questions about the program.
-Our Surgical Technology program is a 16-month program at our Riverside and Huntington Park locations.
+Our Surgical Technology program is a 19-month program at our Riverside location.

 What got you into teaching?
 “Always wanted to help others since I was at University since I was at medical school I used to assist classmates like helping them to study and I found my passion for teaching and helping others.
 Teaching is a gift from God.
 You can be full of knowledge, but a good teacher teaches more than just book smarts.”